 In July: attending to cases for September (the final cases for that fiscal year’s program); release of the VB for August (showing either cut-offs or “current” status to apply in September); sending out of NL2s for September interviews; while July interviews (which were scheduled in May) are taking place.

 And in August, the process resumes for the next fiscal year.
+On and on, this process continues.

 Knowing your interview month